 Purpose:

-Broadly, the Care Team addresses:
+Broadly, the CARE Team addresses:

-• Behavior that is disruptive to the point of affecting the ability of the individual or others to successfully participate in campus life;
+• Behavior that is disruptive to the point of affecting the ability of the individual or others to successfully participate in campus life

-• Behavior that is dangerous to self and/or others.
-(This is likely to result in a transfer from the H-SC Student CARE Team to the H-SC Threat Assessment Team.)
+• This is likely to result in a transfer from the College CARE Team to the Threat Assessment Team (TAT)

-Student CARE Team Members:
+CARE Team Members:

 PLEASE NOTE: The Family Education and Rights Privacy Act (FERPA) allows College officials to share information with one another, without prior student consent, under the following conditions (34 CFR § 99.31): when there is a "legitimate educational interest" and when College officials have direct experience of erratic or threatening behavior.
 FERPA also allows College officials to notify parents about imminent risk to health and safety without the student's prior consent.